hackclub/hackclub/workshops/thunderstorm/README.md

 </style>
 ```

-Now if you hit Play, you should see a dark blue sky.
+Now if you hit Run, you should see a dark blue sky.

 ## Make it Flash